Oxlade-Chamberlain to miss Community Shield with knee injury

 "Both are very positive, both are more or less pain-free now," Klopp said.
 "In the moment when they give us the green light then they are back in team training."

-Liverpool are scheduled to play friendly matches against Austrian champions Salzburg and Bundesliga side Vfb Stuttgart in their pre-season camp before they begin their league title defence against newly-promoted Leeds United on Sept.
-12. (Reporting by Manasi Pathak in Chennai Editing by Ian Chadband)
+Liverpool are scheduled to play friendly matches against Austrian champions Salzburg and Bundesliga side Vfb Stuttgart in their pre-season camp before they begin their league title defence against newly-promoted Leeds United on September 12.